Street food junkies on the hunt in El Salvador: Pupusas

 The best part about pupusas is that they are not only tasty, they are cheap, varying between 25 cents and 50 cents depending on where you get them.
 The best price meets best quality at about 40 cents per pupusa.
 Even the biggest eaters need no more than four to fill up, which means lunch or dinner for around $1.60.

 Throughout Central America you will see street food stands with ladies preparing pupusas, and there is usually at least one pupuseria in any medium-sized city.
 In Guatemala they were too large, and the cheese was decidedly not delicious.
 In Honduras they were lackluster; their makers were not dedicated to art of the pupusa.
-Salvadoran pupusas are definitely the best, with just the right amount of dough combined with a much more delicious cheese, called Loroco, than found in other Central America countries.
+Salvadoran pupusas are definitely the best, with just the right amount of dough combined with a much more delicious cheese, called Loroco, than found in other Central American countries.

 Tip: We had our best Pupusas at a professional pupuseria in the small mountain town of Alegria.
 Next best were the two stands nearest the church on the central square in Suchitoto.
 The pupuseria next to the café had the best rice pupusas we sampled while in El Salvador.